 Relationship with Universal Health Services, Inc. ("UHS") and Related Party Transactions - UHS is our principal tenant and through UHS of Delaware, Inc., a wholly owned subsidiary of UHS, serves as our advisor (the "Advisor") under an Advisory Agreement dated December 24, 1986 between the Advisor and us (the "Advisory Agreement").
-Our officers are all employees of UHS (through UHS of Delaware, Inc.) and although as of March 31, 2013 we had no salaried employees, our officers do receive stock-based compensation from time-to-time.
+Our officers are all employees of UHS (through UHS of Delaware, Inc.) and although as of June 30, 2013 we had no salaried employees, our officers do receive stock-based compensation from time-to-time.

 Pursuant to the Advisory Agreement, the Advisor is obligated to present an investment program to us, to use its best efforts to obtain investments suitable for such program (although it is not obligated to present any particular investment opportunity to us), to provide administrative services to us and to conduct our day-to-day affairs.
 All transactions between us and UHS must be approved by the Trustees who are unaffiliated with UHS (the "Independent Trustees").
-In performing its services under the Advisory Agreement, the Advisor may utilize independent professional services, including accounting, legal, tax and other services, for which the Advisor Agreement expires on December 31 of each year; however, it is renewable by us, subject to a determination by the Independent Trustees that the Advisor's performance has been satisfactory.
+In performing its services under the Advisory Agreement, the Advisor may utilize independent professional services, including accounting, legal, tax and other services, for which the Advisor is reimbursed directly by us.
+The Advisory Agreement may be terminated for any reason upon sixty days written notice by us or the Advisor.
+The Advisory Agreement expires on December 31 of each year; however, it is renewable by us, subject to a determination by the Independent Trustees that the Advisor's performance has been satisfactory.
 The Advisor is entitled to certain advisory fees for its services.
 In December of 2012, based upon a review of our advisory fee and other general and administrative expenses, as compared to an industry peer group, the fee was increased, effective January 1, 2013, to 0.70% (from 0.65%) of our average invested real estate assets, as derived from our consolidated balance sheet.
 The Advisory Agreement was renewed for 2013.
 See "Relationship with UHS and Related Party Transactions" in Note 2 to the condensed consolidated financial statements for additional information on the Advisory Agreement and related fees.

-The combined revenues generated from the leases on the UHS hospital facilities comprised approximately 30% and 31% of our consolidated revenues for the three months ended March 31, 2013 and 2012, respectively.
-Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 95%, the leases on the UHS hospital facilities accounted for approximately 22% of the combined consolidated and unconsolidated revenue for each of the three month periods ended March 31, 2013 and 2012.
+The combined revenues generated from the leases on the UHS hospital facilities comprised approximately 30% of our consolidated revenues for each of the three and six months ended June 30, 2013 and 2012.
+Including 100% of the revenues generated at the unconsolidated LLCs in which we have various non-controlling equity interests ranging from 33% to 95%, the leases on the UHS hospital facilities accounted for approximately 22% and 21% of the combined consolidated and unconsolidated revenue for the three- month periods ended June 30, 2013 and 2012, respectively, and 22% of the combined consolidated and unconsolidated revenue for each of the six months ended June 30, 2013 and 2012.
 In addition, eleven MOBs, including those owned by LLCs in which we hold either 100% of the ownership interest or various non-controlling, majority ownership interests, include or will include tenants which are subsidiaries of UHS.
 The leases to the hospital facilities of UHS are guaranteed by UHS and cross-defaulted with one another.
 For additional disclosure related to our relationship with UHS, please refer to Note 2 to the condensed consolidated financial statements, Relationship with Universal Health Services, Inc. ("UHS") and Related Party Transactions.